 How much fun can you have for $10 these days?
 Quite a lot if you know where to find it.
-From cheap breakfasts and tasty Asian eats to free yoga, here’s the lowdown on the loose-change high life.
+From cheap breakfasts and tasty Asian eats to free outdoor adventures, here’s the lowdown on the loose-change high life.

 Tasty Asian eats